opensumi/docs/docs/integrate/universal-integrate-case/custom-view.en.md

   }
 }
 ```
-Then, in the view configuration, import the ToolBar's view to the top position.
+Then, in the view configuration, import the ToolBar's view to the top place.

 ```typescript
 const layoutConfig = {